tafraouti-sanae01/Solo-Vs-Multi-Shooter-Game/README.md

    - Responsive user interface with smooth animations

 4. **Multimedia Resources**:
-   - Custom images for aircraft, ships, projectiles, and visual effects
+   - Custom images for aircraft, projectiles, and visual effects
    - Sound effects for shooting, collisions, and level changes
    - Modern user interface with transitions and animations